MicrosoftDocs/powerbi-docs/powerbi-docs/mobile-whats-new-in-the-mobile-apps.md

 ## March 2018

-### Power BI app for HoloLens
+### Power BI for Mixed Reality

-View your dashboards and reports in HoloLens while immersed in the virtual world, or place them in specific locations in the context of your environment.
-Read more about new [Power BI mobile app for HoloLens](mobile-hololens-app.md).
+View your dashboards and reports in Power BI for Mixed Reality while immersed in the virtual world, or place them in specific locations in the context of your environment.
+Read more about new [Power BI for Mixed Reality](mobile-mixed-reality-app.md).

 ## February 2018